Herzberg Building 5302

 - Computer-Aided Program Verification

-real-time programs.
-Possible topics: temporal logics, the basic
+programs.
+Possible topics: temporal logics, the basic model-checking algorithm,

 - Prerequisite: COMP 4004 or equivalent.